 - Thin-film solar panels - Well-suited in situations where there’s no long-term investment plan.
 If going cheap is an alternative you want to consider, then these are the go-to solar panels.

 This is another important factor to look into before choosing your solar electric system.
 All investments and cost plans revolve around this one factor before jumping to others.

 Let’s cut directly to the characteristics of both to understand how they can factor in when you choose your solar electric system:

-- Want to invest longtime while also going green
+- Want to invest long term while also going green.

 - Have an average sized home

 - Want to increase the market value of your house

 - Have long-term plans of staying in your neighborhood

 Leasing solar panels means that a third-party owns the equipment and you reap the rewards of green energy, all the while cutting down on your energy costs.
 Whether you own or rent a house, here are a few reasons why leasing solar panels might be better than buying solar panels: